servicebinding/spec/README.md

 # Role-Based Access Control (RBAC)

 Kubernetes clusters often utilize [Role-based access control (RBAC)][rbac] to authorize subjects to perform specific actions on resources.
 When operating in a cluster with RBAC enabled, the service binding reconciler needs permission to read resources that provisioned a service and write resources that services are projected into.
-This extension defines a means for third-party CRD authors and cluster operators to expose resources to the service binding reconciler.
+This section defines a means for third-party CRD authors and cluster operators to expose resources to the service binding reconciler.
 Cluster operators **MAY** impose additional access controls beyond RBAC.

 If a service binding reconciler implementation is using Role-Based Access Control (RBAC) it **MUST** define an [aggregated `ClusterRole`][acr] with a label selector matching the label `service.binding/controller=true`.
 This `ClusterRole` **MUST** be bound (`RoleBinding` for a single namespace or `ClusterRoleBinding` if cluster-wide) to the subject the service binding reconciler runs as, typically a `ServiceAccount`.